grahamhorn/SupermarketPricing/README.md

 4. For the Offer N from Set for X it is assumed that X is less than N times the price of the cheapest item in the set (i.e. that the offer is always worthwhile).
 It is also assumed that the offer is applied by grouping the cheapest N items, and then the next cheapest N items, etc. It does not do any search to find the smallest/largest possible saving given the items purchased.
+5. Prices are in pence.
+There is no checking for negative or zero values when storing prices in the PricesDatabase.

 ## Usage